 The first Unitarian Universalist congregation I began my UU explorations with was a very small group whose leaders were pivotal in a nonprofit county-wide peace group I was on the board of in New Smyrna Beach, Florida.
 From there I moved to the Greater Boston area where some of our oldest American congregations are and found my “home” church in First Parish in Concord.
 I was drawn to the church itself for its beauty.
 Once inside, I was welcomed by all the right-for-me-people as if by magic.
 And, magic indeed as they had a flourishing sacred feminine women’s group I was immediately invited to join.
 I did just so, and thanks to the group’s shared-leadership model, I soon was co-leading the women’s worship circles, including annual pulpit supply, and hosting special community events.

 I was also present when their settled minister of over 20 years retired and we entered into an interim period, during which time the congregation decided to change its mission statement with the express mission to remove reference to Jesus Christ.
-I was part of the visioning team who worked on developing a new mission to present to the congregation to be voted on.
+A bittersweet moment for many as the goal was to widen the opening to encompass many spiritual leaders, not only a single messiah.
+Once this was established, I was part of the visioning team who worked on developing a new mission to present to the congregation to be voted on.
 Some how our little committee was able to craft a vision that was accepted during the annual meeting.
 Experiencing this process was both eye-opening and faith-building, as it brought greater clarity as to the various reasons people – at least the people in our committee – were drawn to Unitarian Universalism, drawn to the church, and drawn to take on leadership roles therein to help it fulfill its purpose in our UU world.

-Because of my secular work I travel alot and wherever I go I find a UU Church to visit.
+Because of my secular work I travelled alot and wherever I went, I would often find a UU Church to visit.
+(Sometimes Unity, Science of Mind, Spiritualist, etc as I have spiritual alignments and friends in many).
 As well, I search out congregations online to watch videos or read sermons about various topics that are of interest to me.
 I have discovered great diversity across our Nation (and worldwide) regarding the focus of UU congregations, and the programming they present.